 If the course charge is per year of study, the fee will cover the standard expected credits for the year.
-This is usually 60 credits, or 33% of a full-time course but can increase to 90 credits in a year.
+This is usually 60 credits, or 33% of a full-time course but can increase to 90 credits in a year which is 50% of a full-time course.